18F/handbook/_pages/policies/leave-telework-and-virtual-worker.md

 ### Advanced Leave

 You can take up to 80 hours of advanced leave (that is, leave you've not accrued yet).
-You must be able to make it up before the end of your term or by the end of the "leave year" (approximately the end of the calendar year: January 7, 2017, for example), whichever is sooner.
+You must be able to make it up before the end of the leave year.
+See the [Benefits class](https://handbook.18f.gov/benefits/#advanced-annual-leave) for more information.

 ## Religious Observance